danimatasd/MUJOCO-AIDL/README.md

 [^1]: [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book-2nd.html)

-## PPO <a name="ppo"></a>

-Proximal Policy Optimization (PPO) is considered the state-of-the-art in Reinforcement Learning, and it consists of a policy gradient method whose main goal is to have an algorithm that is as reliable as possible, and is data efficient.

 In Reinforcement Learning, there are many methods that can be classified into two main groups: policy-based methods and value-based methods.